ForoughHa/Higgs_Bosson_CERN_dataset/README.md

 * **Cleaning your dataset:** If you choose to also clear your dataset of possoble outliers and invalid features, both training and test sets must go under feature proccessing steps.
 This procedure could include standardization, normalization, cleaning, and bounding your dataset.
 In the provided toolkit, this step is performed and specifically adapted to the **_Finding the Higgs boson_** dataset.
 The `data_cleaning(dataset)`, `standardize_dataset(dataset)`, and `data_bounded(dataset)` are customized to serve this cause on our dataset.

+* **Feature engineering and processing:** The cleaned data should then go under feature engineering steps to add interaction terms between each two features and quadratic and cubic terms and select the ones with highest correlation with label.
+Eventuallywe PCA can be performed as a dimension reduction step.

 The above two steps are introduced below in more detail: